drewzboto/grunt-connect-proxy/README.md

 #### options.rewrite
 Type: `Object`

 Allows rewrites of url (including context) when proxying.
 The object's keys serve as the regex used in the replacement operation.
-As an example the following proxy configuration will remove the context when proxying:
+As an example the following proxy configuration will update the context when proxying:

 ```js
 proxies: [